-- Check that you are using the correct IP address for the panel by pressing an Output Select button on the front panel to view the Network Status screen on the LCD.
-The IP address may have been changed if DHCP is enabled. - If the Network Status screen on the LCD shows Network Not Connected check the network cable connections to the panel and the network. - Ensure you are using an industry standard "crossover" type of network cable if directly connecting a computer to the panel, and a "straight-through" type of cable to connect the panel to a network. - Ensure the network card settings on your computer are configured for accessing the IP address of the panel.
-To access a panel with the default IP address of 192.168.0.180 the typical network settings for your computer are: - o IP Address: 192.168.0.180 - o Subnet Mask: 255.255.255.0 - Gateway: 192.168.0.1 - If the HTTP port of the panel has been changed, you must append the new port number to the URL used to access the panel.
-(See the Network Setup section) See the Password Reset section for details on how to reset the port number to the factory default value. - If your network switch allows you to manually configure port speed and duplex settings, turn-on "Auto Negotiation" for the switch port that the panel is connected to.
+- Check the correct IP address for the panel by pressing an Output Select button on the front panel to view the Network Status screen on the LCD.
+The IP address may have been changed if DHCP is enabled. - If the Network Status screen on the LCD shows Network Not Connected check the network cable connections to the panel and the network. - Confirm the use of an industry standard "crossover" type of network cable if directly connecting a computer to the panel, and a "straightthrough" type of cable to connect the panel to a network. - Ensure the network card settings on the computer are configured for accessing the IP address of the panel.
+To access a panel with the default IP address of 192.168.0.180 the typical network settings for the computer are:

+IP Address: 192.168.0.180

+Subnet Mask: 255.255.255.0

+Gateway: 192.168.0.1

+- If the HTTP port of the panel has been changed, the new port number must be appended to the URL used to access the panel (see the Network Setup section).
+See the Password Reset section for details on how to reset the port number to the factory default value. - If the network switch allows users to manually configure port speed and duplex settings, turn-on "Auto Negotiation" for the switch port that the panel is connected to.